in-toto/in-toto/doc/source/command-line-tools/in-toto-mock.rst

 in-toto-mock is a variant of :doc:`in-toto-run` that lets you generate unsigned link metadata.
-This is useful if you, for example, want to generate link metadata, inspect it and sign if afterwards.
+This is useful if you, for example, want to generate link metadata, inspect it and sign it afterwards.

 Basic Usage